vespa-engine/blog/_posts/2021-05-25-pretrained-transformer-language-models-for-search-part-2.md

 ### Representing the bi-encoder model inside Vespa

-To represent the bi-encoder query model in Vespa we need to export the Huggingface PyTorch model into ONNX format for efficient.
-We include a notebook in this [sample application](https://github.com/vespa-engine/sample-apps/tree/master/msmarco-ranking) which demonstrates how to transform the model and export it to ONNX format.
+To represent the bi-encoder query model in Vespa we need to export the Huggingface PyTorch model into ONNX format for efficient serving in Vespa.
+We include a [notebook](https://github.com/vespa-engine/sample-apps/blob/master/msmarco-ranking/src/main/python/model-exporting.ipynb) in this [sample application](https://github.com/vespa-engine/sample-apps/tree/master/msmarco-ranking) which demonstrates how to transform the model and export it to ONNX format.
 Vespa supports evaluating [ONNX](https://docs.vespa.ai/en/onnx.html) models for ranking and query encoding.
 To speed up evaluation on CPU we use [quantized](https://www.onnxruntime.ai/docs/how-to/quantization.html) (int) version.
 We have demonstrated how to represent query encoders in [Dense passage retrieval with nearest neighbor search](https://github.com/vespa-engine/sample-apps/tree/master/dense-passage-retrieval-with-ann).

 ## Hybrid Dense Sparse Retrieval